 For data security reasons, New Relic Browser does not record or collect URL query strings.

-Server-side data can only be collected when the server is also instrumented by New Relic, and the browser monitoring instrumentation is injected by the agent.
+Server-side data can only be collected when the host is also instrumented by New Relic, and the browser monitoring instrumentation is injected by the agent.
 For more information about how New Relic collects and presents this data, see Instrumentation for page load timing.

 - AJAX timing data